Ashes: Trevor Bayliss to step down as England coach in 2019

 In 38 matches under Bayliss, they have lost 18 and won 15.
 The tour of Australia extended their winless run in away Tests to 11 matches.

-England's next assignment in Test cricket is two matches in New Zealand in March, with the squad for that trip due to be announced on Tuesday at 22:00 GMT.
+England's next assignment in Test cricket is two matches in New Zealand in March.

+The squad for that trip will be announced on Wednesday at 22:00 GMT - 24 hours later than planned as captain Joe Root recovers from the severe dehydration he suffered during the final Ashes Test.

 Australia coach Darren Lehmann will also leave his post after the 2019 Ashes in the UK.